photkosee/comp6080-airbrb/BONUS.md

 ### 2.3.2 Search Filters
 - Having a button allowing a user to clear all of the filters applied
 - Allowing users to apply multiple filters, and can input only min or max as a filter
-- Apply filters automatically when typing or adding new filters (one of the forum post confirmed that this can be counted as one of the bonus features)
+- Apply filters automatically when typing or adding new filters (one of the forum post confirmed that this can be counted as one of the bonus features), which will show all the values of filters applied until a user click the clear filters

 ### 2.4.1 Making a booking and checking its status
 - The total price can change according to users booking a new booking